rabbitmq/ra/docs/internals/INTERNALS.md

 ### The Segment Writer

-To avoid perpetually appending to and ever growing file the WAL periodically "rolls over" to a new file.
-The old file and the mem tables written during the lifetime of that file are passed to the segment writer process that is responsible for flushing the mem tables to per-Ra-server specific on disk storage.
+To avoid perpetually appending to an ever growing file the WAL periodically "rolls over" to a new file.
+The old file and the mem tables written during the lifetime of that file are passed to the segment writer process that is responsible for flushing the mem tables to per-Ra-server-specific on-disk storage.
 The data is stored in variably sized segments with a fixed number of log entries.